There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 - It’s a positive ranking signal for Google so you get free traffic

-- Your audience gets the information they need
+- Your target audience gets the information they need and become repeat visitors

-- This type of content can attract natural backlinks
+- This type of high-quality content can attract natural backlinks

 Google doesn’t want its SERPs crammed with cookie-cutter sites all recommending the same products, using the same review style, etc.